abadd0n/seqan/manual/source/Tutorial/HowTo/UseCases/Lagan.rst

        * use the function :dox:`SeedSet#addSeed`.
        * use :dox:`Score`.

+   Hint 2
+     .. container:: foldable

+       * use the function :dox:`chainSeedsGlobally`.

    Solution
      .. container:: foldable

         .. includefrags:: demos/tutorial/lagan/solution2.cpp
-           :fragment: solution
+           :fragment: createSeedChain

 Chaining and Alignment
 ^^^^^^^^^^^^^^^^^^^^^^

-Now that we have successfully created a seed-set, it is time to defer the global chain by chaining the seeds.
+Now that we have successfully created a global chain, it is time to defer the global alignment.
-For this we will create an empty ``String<Seed>``

-.. includefrags:: demos/tutorial/lagan/solution3.cpp
-    :fragment: seedChain

 This seedChain will the be extended to a global alignment by using the banded-chain-alignment algorithm.
 For this we need to :dox:`Align` both sequences by creating an alignment object and specifying the scoringSchemes.